-F. Kranzl, Aleksander Lasek, Manoj K. Joshi, A. Kalev, Rainer Blatt, C. F. Roos, Nicole Yunger Halpern Experimental observation of thermalisation with noncommuting charges,
+F. Kranzl, A. Lasek, M. K. Joshi, A. Kalev, R. Blatt, C. F. Roos, N. Yunger Halpern Experimental observation of thermalization with noncommuting charges,

-Quantum simulators have recently enabled experimental observations of quantum many-body systems' internal thermalisation.
-Often, the global energy and particle number are conserved, and the system is prepared with a well-defined particle number—in a microcanonical subspace.
+Quantum simulators have recently enabled experimental observations of the internal thermalization of quantum many-body systems.
+Often, the global energy and particle number are conserved and the system is prepared with a well-defined particle number—in a microcanonical subspace.
 However, quantum evolution can also conserve quantities, or charges, that fail to commute with each other.
 Noncommuting charges have recently emerged as a subfield at the intersection of quantum thermodynamics and quantum information.
 Until now, this subfield has remained theoretical.
 We initiate the experimental testing of its predictions, with a trapped-ion simulator.
-We prepare 6-15 spins in an approximate microcanonical subspace, a generalisation of the microcanonical subspace for accommodating noncommuting charges, which cannot necessarily have well-defined nontrivial values simultaneously.
+We prepare 6–21 spins in an approximate microcanonical subspace, a generalization of the microcanonical subspace for accommodating noncommuting charges, which cannot necessarily have well-defined nontrivial values simultaneously.
 We simulate a Heisenberg evolution using laser-induced entangling interactions and collective spin rotations.
 The noncommuting charges are the three spin components.
 We find that small subsystems equilibrate to near a recently predicted non-Abelian thermal state.
-This work bridges quantum many-body simulators to the quantum thermodynamics of noncommuting charges, whose predictions can now be tested.
+This work bridges quantum many-body simulators to the quantum thermodynamics of noncommuting charges, the predictions of which can now be tested.